 From time to time, legislation is drafted and introduced in Congress that could significantly change the statutory provisions governing the regulation of medical devices.
 In addition, the FDA may change its clearance and approval policies, adopt additional regulations or revise existing regulations, or take other actions, which may prevent or delay approval or clearance of our future products under development or impact our ability to modify our currently cleared products on a timely basis.
 Over the last several years, the FDA has proposed reforms to its 510(k)-clearance process, and such proposals could include increased requirements for clinical data and a longer review period, or could make it more difficult for manufacturers to utilize the 510(k)-clearance process for their products.
 For example, in November 2018, FDA officials announced forthcoming steps that the FDA intends to take to modernize the premarket notification pathway under Section 510(k) of the FDCA.
 Among other things, the FDA announced that it planned to develop proposals to drive manufacturers utilizing the 510(k)-clearance pathway toward the use of newer predicates.
-These proposals included plans to potentially sunset certain older devices that were used as predicates under the 510(k)-clearance pathway, and to potentially publish a list of devices that have been cleared on the basis of demonstrated substantial equivalence to predicate devices that me more than 10 years old.
-In May 2019, the FDA solicited public feedback on whether it should consider certain actions that might require new authority, such as whether to sunset certain older devices that were used as predicates under the 510(k) clearance pathway.
-These proposals have not yet been finalized or adopted, and the FDA may work with Congress to implement such proposals to out which any proposals have not yet been finalized or adopted, and the FDA may work with Congress to implement such proposals to out which any proposals, if adopted, could impose additional regulatory requirements
+These proposals included plans to potentially substantial equivalence to predicate devices that are more than 10 years old.
+In May 2019, the FDA solicited public feedback on whether it should consider certain actions that might require new authority, such as whether to sunset certain older devices that were used as predicates on yet been finalized or adopted, and the FDA may work with Congress to implement such proposals through legislation.
+Accordingly, it is unclear the extent to which any proposals, if adopted, could impose additional regulatory requirements on us that could delay our ability to obtain new 510(k) clearances, increase the costs of compliance, or restrict our ability to maintain our current clearances, or otherwise create competition that may negatively affect our business.